robatwilliams/hills-api/docs/backlog.md

 ### Queries

 - 🙏 Sorting on key fields
-- 🙏 Filtering on key fields (parameters maybe in [this format](https://www.gatsbyjs.org/docs/graphql-reference/#filter))
+- 🙏 Filtering on remainder of key fields (parameters maybe in [this format](https://www.gatsbyjs.org/docs/graphql-reference/#filter))

 ## Features: nice to have